– The God Is… Series –

 *Have someone read Isaiah 6:1–9a.
 What is happening in this story?

 1. When Isaiah meets God in a vision, how does he see God?

 Seated on a throne, high and exalted (sitting high and above).
 His robe fills the temple.
 He is holy and powerful, full of glory (which is brighter than looking into the sun).

-They are flying around the throne with two wings, and with two wings they are covering their eyes and with two wings they are covering their feet.
-They are saying that God is holy and Almighty (powerful over all things) and the whole earth is filled with his glory (or bright presence).
+They are flying around the throne with two wings.
+With two wings they are covering their eyes and with two wings they are covering their feet.
+They are saying that God is holy and almighty (powerful over all things) and the whole earth is filled with his glory (or bright presence).
 God is so bright and so holy that they have to cover themselves in his presence.